aapoalas/denonomicon/static/contents/callbacks/synchronous.md

 // Some class that contains a `pointer` member and handles the JS side of "item" const item = new ItemClass();
+// `register_item` does not need to be marked with `"callback": true` as it
-const newId = lib.symbols.register_item(item.pointer, callback.pointer);
+// never calls the callback function. const newId = lib.symbols.register_item(item.pointer, callback.pointer);
 // Bind the generic callback to our specific ItemClass instance ID_MAP.set(newId, (value: number) => item.updateValue(value));